oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article4.md

 	InitializeDataServer(db)
 	...
 ```
-At the start of the *my-server* application, a database connection is created and data server is set up. he application uses the *godror* driver.
-Note that we make use of the fact that the compute instance that is the deployment target was created -- back in part one of the series -- on the Oracle Linux Cloud Developer image and has the Oracle Instant Client preinstalled.
+At the start of the *my-server* application, a database connection is created and data server is set up.
+The application uses the *godror* driver.
+Note that we make use of the fact that the Compute instance that is the deployment target was created (back in part one of the series) on the Oracle Linux Cloud Developer image and has the Oracle Instant Client preinstalled.

-All the application needs for you to add in order to run:
+All the application needs added in order to run is:

 1. Copy your `cwallet.sso` file to the root directory of the application
 2. Define your Autonomous Database connection details in `data-server.go`

 You can then locally run the application, using